openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Net/net_websocket.md

 }
 ```

-The example produces the following output:
+The example execution results are as follows:

 ```text
 subProtocol: foo1